Anish-M-code/File-Analysis-Tool/README.md

 * Password Cracking

-* Upload Suspicious Files to Virustotal.
+* Check Suspicious Files using Virustotal.

 ## ***Metadata Analysis***
 * For metadata analysis we use the [exiftool](https://exiftool.org/) and [mat2](https://pypi.org/project/mat2/) to extract metadata from